SixLabors/docs/articles/imagesharp.drawing/imagesandprocessing.md

 Keep the source image alive until the canvas has replayed the command.
 With `Paint(...)`, that means the source must remain alive until `Mutate(...)` completes.

+Choose the source rectangle in source-image coordinates and the destination rectangle in canvas coordinates.
+That separation is useful when you want to crop from a large source image while placing the selected pixels into a fixed layout region.

 ## Use an Image as a Brush

 Use `ImageBrush<TPixel>` when an image should fill any path as a texture.
 This is different from `DrawImage(...)`: the brush samples image pixels while the supplied path controls coverage.